Amna-Siddiqui-651/Cryptex-Hub/README.md

 # 🔐 CryptexHub

 CryptexHub is a Python-based cybersecurity toolkit that combines multiple security utilities into one unified platform.
-The project focuses on building practical cybersecurity tools for learning and portfolio development.
+The project focuses on building practical cybersecurity tools for learning, problem-solving, and portfolio development.

 It includes utilities such as password generation, file encryption, spam email detection, and classical cryptography algorithms.